mrsds/msf-ui/README.md

 # msf-ui
-CMC-based frontend GUI for MSF.
+CMC-based frontend GUI for MSF. (more to come)